Car Review

 What is it like on the inside?

 As you probably realise by now, this largely depends on which trim you've chosen.
-The Scorpionissima gains bucket seats with the swankier upholstery, which does more to create a sense of occasion over the Fiat version.
+The Competizione gains proper bucket seats with swankier upholstery, which does much more to create a sense of occasion over the Fiat version.

-The Scorpionissima also gets more badging and Alcantara in places like the centre console cover, whereas the 600e makes do with vanilla Stellantis parts.
-It's a shame only 1,949 will be getting the top treatment.
+The Competizione also gets more badging and Alcantara in places like the centre console cover, whereas the Turismo makes do with vanilla Stellantis parts and lacks pretty basic equipment like heated seats and a rear-view camera.

 The 10.25in infotainment screen is responsive and easy to navigate.
 There’s a TomTom-backed satnav as standard, but we found that the map display wasn’t very intuitive to follow.
 Fortunately there’s Apple/Android connectivity as standard too, so you can deploy your app of choice.